microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/finalmig4.png)

 When you change to the *Virtual machine* section within the Azure Portal you should now see 2 additional serves in the *destination-rg* Resource Group.
+Please select the original source Virtual Machines and click on *Stop* to shutdown the source VMs.

 ![image](./img/finalmig5.png)